Ali786kumail/udwall/README.md

     *   [my.oschina.net](https://my.oschina.net/abcfy2/blog/539485)
     *   [v2ex.com](https://www.v2ex.com/amp/t/466666)
     *   [blog.36web.rocks](https://blog.36web.rocks/2016/07/08/docker-behind-ufw.html)
+    *   ..

-## The Previous Solution: ufw-docker
+## The Previous Solution

 The tool `ufw-docker` solved these issues but had a few drawbacks:

+### How ufw-docker solved the issues

+1. It fixed the Docker security flaw where containers bypass UFW.
+2.  **Prerequisites:** It required downloading a script to `/usr/local/bin` and running it with sudo.
+3.  **Mechanism:** It modified the `/etc/ufw/after.rules` file to add a custom `DOCKER-USER` chain that correctly filters traffic destined for Docker containers, ensuring UFW rules are respected.
+(See [ufw-docker README](https://github.com/chaifeng/ufw-docker/blob/master/README.md#how-to-do) for more details).

+### Drawbacks

 1.  **Manual Steps:** It required a lot of manual steps to manage rules for each container.
 2.  **Persistence Issues:** Whenever UFW was disabled, Docker ports were still blocked (or rules persisted unexpectedly).
 3.  **Difficult Uninstall:** To uninstall `ufw-docker`, you historically needed to remove iptables rules manually and restart the server ([source](https://github.com/chaifeng/ufw-docker/issues/89#issuecomment-1438289285)).
     > Note: Recently `ufw-docker` added an uninstall command to remove the configuration ([source](https://github.com/chaifeng/ufw-docker/commit/c45eff693f87a8a7f7a002c8b337abbf22480ca9)).

-### How ufw-docker solved the issues

-1. It fixed the Docker security flaw where containers bypass UFW.
-2.  **Prerequisites:** It required downloading a script to `/usr/local/bin` and running it with sudo.
-3.  **Mechanism:** It modified the `/etc/ufw/after.rules` file to add a custom `DOCKER-USER` chain that correctly filters traffic destined for Docker containers, ensuring UFW rules are respected.
-(See [ufw-docker README](https://github.com/chaifeng/ufw-docker/blob/master/README.md#how-to-do) for details).

-## The Solution: udwall
+## What does udwall do?

 **udwall** is a declarative tool to manage UFW and Docker firewall rules using a single configuration file.